 You will usually be able to go home on the same day as your treatment: however you'll need someone to accompany you as your vision will be impaired.
 Your eye will be covered with a protective pad and shield at the end of your treatment.
 You're likely to need them for at least a day and your surgeon might advise you to keep the shield on at night for a week or two.
 This is to prevent you rubbing or pushing your eye when you are asleep.

 Your eye may ache for 10 to 14 days.
 It will also itch or feel sticky for a few days.
 We will also give you drops to use for the next four weeks to help the eye heal and prevent infection.
 Your nurse will show you how to put these in and give you advice about caring for your eye.
-You may find it helpful to wear sunglasses or a hat when you leave the hospital as your eye may be sensitive to the sunlight.
+You may find it helpful to wear sunglasses or a hat when you leave us as your eye may be sensitive to the sunlight.

-Before leaving hospital we may give you a date for a follow-up appointment with your surgeon.
+Before discharge, we may give you a date for a follow-up appointment with your surgeon.
 Try not to touch or rub your eye.
 You will have blurred vision for a few days.
 As long as you don't mind blurry vision while your eye adjusts to its new lens or you have glasses fitted, you can read and watch television almost immediately.
 How soon you can return to work depends on the nature of the job.
 Many people are back at work after a few days but if your job involves strenuous activities or potential exposure to liquid or dust that could get in your eye you may need a few weeks off.
 The Driver and Vehicle Licensing Agency (DVLA) cautions that you must be able to read a number plate 20 metres away with both eyes open.
 Up to 90% of people who have surgery for cataracts will eventually have a good enough level of vision to start driving again.
 Your surgeon will give you advice about when you can resume driving if you have no other eye condition.

 You should be enjoying a much clearer view of the world as soon as the side- effects clear 10-14 days after your operation.
 Depending on the sight in your other eye you might need some help for a few days with routine tasks such as shopping and you won't be able to drive.

 Refractive lens exchange is one of the most commonly performed operations and is generally safe.
 However as with all operations, it carries risks.
 On rare occasions, complications can occur after eye lens surgery.
-If you experience any of these symptoms - severe pain, have loss of vision or increasing redness of the eye, you should contact the hospital for advice.
+If you experience any of these symptoms - severe pain, have loss of vision or increasing redness of the eye, you should contact the hospital or clinic for advice.
 Don’t hesitate to call us.
 Your consultant will talk to you about the possible risks and complications of having this procedure and how they apply to you.